Post-processing¶

 ./u-dales/tools/gather_outputs.sh outputs/009

-Replace 009 with the number of your simulation.
+In the above command, replace 009 with the number of your simulation.

-Append two output files
+Append two output files¶

 We assume that simulation 1 was run before simulation 2, i.e. the time steps of simulation 1 are all before simulation 2.
 To append the output files of simulation 1 (009) to simulation 2 (010), use: